Joe E. Brown: Postwar work

 He had a cameo in Around the World in 80 Days (1956), as the Fort Kearney stationmaster talking to Fogg (David Niven) and his entourage in a small town in Nebraska.
 In the similarly epic film It's a Mad, Mad, Mad, Mad World (1963), he had a cameo as a union official giving a speech at a construction site in the climactic scene.
-On television, he was the mystery guest on What's My Line? during the episode on January 11, 1953.
+On television, he was the mystery guest on What's My Line? during the episode of January 11, 1953.

 His best known postwar role was that of aging millionaire Osgood Fielding III in Billy Wilder's 1959 comedy Some Like It Hot.
-Fielding falls for Daphne (Jerry), played by Jack Lemmon in drag; at the end of the film, Lemmon takes off his wig and reveals to Brown that he is a man, to which Brown responds "Well, nobody's perfect", one of the more celebrated punchlines in film.
+Fielding falls for Daphne (Jerry), played by Jack Lemmon in drag; at the end of the film, Lemmon takes off his wig and reveals to Brown that he is a man, to which Brown responds "Well, nobody's perfect," one of the more celebrated punchlines in film.

 Another of his notable postwar roles was that of Cap'n Andy Hawks in MGM's 1951 remake of Show Boat, a role that he reprised onstage in the 1961 New York City Center revival of the musical and on tour.
 Brown performed several dance routines in the film, and famed choreographer Gower Champion appeared along with first wife Marge.
 Brown's final film appearance was in The Comedy of Terrors (1964).

-Brown was a sports enthusiast, both in film and personally.
-Some of his best films were the "baseball trilogy" which consisted of Fireman, Save My Child (1932), Elmer, the Great (1933) and Alibi Ike (1935).
-He was a television and radio broadcaster for the New York Yankees in 1953.
-His son Joe L. Brown became the general manager of the Pittsburgh Pirates for more than 20 years.
-Brown spent Ty Cobb's last days with him, discussing his life.